richpixel/SongPickerANE/README.md

 - stopSong():void
     Stop current song playback.

+- setVolume():void
+	Pass a Number between 0 and 1 to set the volume of the currently playing song.

+- getVolume():Number
+	Returns a Number between 0 and 1 - the volume of the currently playing song.

+- fadeOutSong(fadeTime:Number):void
+	Fade down the song's volume to 0 in fadeTime seconds.

+- fadeInSong(fadeTime:Number):void
+	Fade up the song's volume from 0 in fadeTime seconds.

 SongPickerEvent

 - SONG_CHOSEN: Triggered when the user has selected a song from the media picker.
 The following properties will be available in the event object:
     - ID (String): persistent ID of the song.
 This is a 64-bit number on iOS and a URI on Android.
     - title (String): title of track.
     - artist (String): artist of track.
     - duration (int): length of the track in seconds

 - CANCELLED_SONG_PICKER: User has cancelled picking a song.
 - SONG_FINISHED: Playback of current song has finished.